cockpit-project/cockpit/HACKING.md

 ## Using Vagrant

-It's possible to test and work on on Cockpit web assets by just using Vagrant.
+It's possible to test and work on Cockpit web assets by just using Vagrant.
 In the top level directory of the repository, you can run:

     $ sudo vagrant up